Fresh Homemade Salsa Recipe

-This is an easy restaurant-style salsa that only requires a handful of fresh ingredients.
-Whether you are hosting a taco night, or just want to munch on some tortilla chips with salsa, you’ll love this fresh salsa recipe.
+This restaurant-style salsa only requires a handful of fresh ingredients.
+Whether you need a topping for Taco Salad or Breakfast Tacos, or just want to munch on some tortilla chips with salsa, you’ll love this fresh salsa recipe.

 This post may contain affiliate links.
 Read my disclosure policy.

 This salsa reminds me of the appetizer salsas at restaurants that always have me wishing they’d just bring a bigger bowl!
 It’s actually really easy to make a restaurant-style salsa – it comes together in minutes and it keeps well in the refrigerator.

 The fresh tomatoes make the salsa taste vibrant and fresh while adding canned diced tomatoes gives it a great depth of flavor just like the irresistible salsa appetizers that are served at Mexican restaurants.

 - Flavor: The perfect salsa is a little spicy, tangy, and savory.
 If you prefer a spicy salsa, you can adjust the level of spice to your liking by simply adding more jalapenos.

 - Texture: A nice, restaurant-quality table salsa is fine in texture.
 Unlike chunky Pico de Gallo, you want this salsa to come out a bit saucier.
 This is why using a blender or food processor is an absolute must.
 This makes it perfect for chip dipping or smothering over a burrito, taco, or some grilled meat.